mtheadley/CryptoSecurityTalk/PITCHME.md

 ---
 ## So...

-Things I think about for security
+Things I think about for digital security

 ---
-## Because of HACKERS....
+## Because of HACKERS

 <img src="https://media.giphy.com/media/XW3Q6lR8d7Nss/giphy.gif" style="border: 0px; width:400px"/>

 ---
-## Here are some of the things that have done, doing, or thinking about...
+#### Here are some of the things that I have done, am doing, or thinking about...

-#### This is not the whole list, nor fits everyone.
+This is not the whole list, nor does it fit everyone.
 ---
 # Immediate items
 ---